lowlighter/gracidea/CONTRIBUTING.md

 * Setup [deno runtime](https://github.com/denoland/deno) and [velociraptor script manager](https://github.com/jurassiscripts/velociraptor) in your environment

 ## 📜 Coding rules
 * Avoid "`pokemon`" (including names) and other copyrighted materials in code
 * Avoid explicit type definitions and let TypeScript infers types
 * Use single words when context allow it.
 If this is not possible, your code may be too complex and may be splitted in smaller contexts

-Code is formatted with [dprint](https://github.com/dprint/dprint) for the remaining part so you do not need about it.
+Code is formatted with [dprint](https://github.com/dprint/dprint) for the remaining part so you do not need to worry about it.

+# 🦖 Testing local changes

+See [velociraptor.yml](/velociraptor.yml) for a list of available commands shortcuts.
+Below are the most useful ones:
+- `vr start` to start a local server and preview your changes
+- `vr build --data` to rebuild map data
+- `vr test` to perform local tests